SohoSon/cot4400p3/README.md

 ```bash
 ulimit -s unlimited
 ```
-Everything works fine on my device and I've tested it on USF lab server, even large graph it only takes 1-2 seconds to get answers, please leave me a comment if it doesn't really work well.
+Everything works fine on my device and I've tested it on USF lab server (-std=c++11) , even large graph it only takes 1-2 seconds to get answers, please leave me a comment if it doesn't really work well.

 ## Usage